pvcraven/arcade_book/source/chapters/02_what_is_a_programming_language/index.rst

 This wouldn't be much of a programming course if you left without even knowing what a programming language was!
 So let's get that out of the way.

+.. note:: The CPU is the "brain" of the computer.

 Computers have a chip called the Central Processing Unit (CPU_) that functions as the main "brain" of the computer.
 For example, right now you might have an Intel i7 or an AMD-FX CPU in